Sustainability

 Tagesschau interview: Sustainable Data Centers – is that possible?

 How can Data Centers become more sustainable?
-To get to the bottom of this question, SWR researched sustainable Data Centers.
-SWR editor Christian Kretschmer was in conversation with Jürgen Beyer and Uwe Burre.
-He has published the information from his research as an article on Tagesschau.
+To get to the bottom of this question, SWR conducted research on sustainable Data Centers.
+SWR editor Christian Kretschmer spoke with Jürgen Beyer and Uwe Burre, the two managing directors of PFALZKOM.
+He published the information from his research in an article on Tagesschau.

 In August 2024, our Group signed the Diversity Charter for more diversity in the world of work and took part in German Diversity Day.
 Our co-design group for diversity pursues the clear goal of highlighting the diversity of the workforce in all its dimensions and supporting and promoting its interests.

-• We continue to focus on flexible and mobile working for our employees.
+• We consciously promote flexible and mobile working for our employees.